osvaldsoza/builder-api/README.md

 * ``JDK 11``

 # 🛠️ Execute project
 1. Run the command: ``docker compose up -d`` to lift the database.
-With this the database willstart with some records in the table ``PET``.
+With this the database willstart with some records in the table ``Pet``.
 1. Run the command: ``./mvnw clean install`` to build project.
 1. Run the command: ``./mvnw spring-boot:run`` to load the project.
 1. IDE's suggestion``Spring Tool Suite | Eclipse | VS Code``.
 In the implementation, ``Intellij`` was used.